tulip/node-red-contrib-chartjs/README.md

-# @tulip/node-red-contrib-chartjs
+# node-red-contrib-chartjs3

 A Node-RED node to provide charts for plotting things on.
 Implemented by Chart.js.

-This node is forked from masalinas/node-red-contrib-chartjs, and has been updated to Chart.js 3.4, and to include dynamic chart options.
+This node is forked from masalinas/node-red-contrib-chartjs, and has been updated to Chart.js 3.4, and to include configurable & dynamic chart options.

 ![Charts RED Dashboards](https://user-images.githubusercontent.com/1216181/52432061-cddca400-2b09-11e9-9b83-f6cdae1a75b5.png)